 * What are songlines?
 Songlines are the creation narratives that cross Aboriginal Lands & give meaning to sites & stories, connecting people to country and their ancestors.

 In 2016, we created a one day festival in Amsterdam to celebrate indigenous culture and build a community of like minded people.
 This including speakers, dj’s, performers and a wide variety of activities.
 This was a supported by a youth program, where we visited a number of local schools to talk about aboriginal arts.
-In 2017, we are collaborating with the TOA festival (Tech Open Air) in Berlin which involves 20,000+ of the worlds leading tech entrepreneurs.
-Founder, Tom Wheeler will be speaking in the main program and we will host our own satellite event for attendees and friends in the city to join us for a night of music and performances.
+In 2017, we have collaborated with the TOA festival (Tech Open Air) in Berlin which involves 20,000+ of the worlds leading tech entrepreneurs.
+Founder, Tom Wheeler spoke in the main program and we hosted our own satellite event for attendees and friends in the city to join us for a memorable night.

 To support our activities, we have also created a corporate social responsibility program (CSR).
 Funds raised contribute directly to our community projects and provides an ethical platform for businesses to show their commitment to preservation of culture.